chamambom/python_to_text/README.md

  ```

 ## Introduction
 This initiative stemmed from my time as a Systems Engineer at an Internet Service Provider (ISP) in Zimbabwe, between 2015 and 2017.
-Faced with the challenge of managing a tier one internet customer's bandwidth needs, I decided to automate this process.
+Faced with the challenge of managing a tier 2 internet customer's bandwidth needs, I decided to automate this process.

 ## About Myself
 I served as a Systems Engineer during this period, entrusted with managing critical business and operational support systems (BSS/OSS) running on Linux/Windows servers.
 My responsibilities also extended to maintaining the underlying VMware & HyperV infrastructure and automating repetitive tasks.

 ## The Challenge
-The tier one customer was leasing the bandwidth internet shaper for their Internet customers.
+The tier 2 customer was leasing the bandwidth internet shaper for their Internet customers.
 This posed a significant operational overhead as requests flooded in via email and the ticketing system's support queue, demanding constant attention.

 ## The Solution
 Confronted with mounting operational demands, I seized the opportunity to automate the process and created a self-service portal.
-This self service portal empowered the tier 1 ISP to take control of their bandwidth management, reducing the support burden on our team and enhancing their experience.
+This self service portal empowered the tire 2 ISP to take control of their bandwidth management, reducing the support burden on our team and enhancing their experience.

 Portal Images